 Pillar Content: Also known as Cornerstone Content and is the most important, extensive articles on your website.
 They are high quality, easy to read, and cover everything that is important in a specific topic.
 They are usually hub articles that are at the center of your link structure linking and linked to many of your web pages.

 Piracy: Search engines aim to reduce the organic search rankings of content that infringes on copyright.
 Google introduced a filter in 2012 that reduces the visibility of sites reported for numerous DMCA-related takedown requests.

 Pogosticking: When, after entering a query, a searcher bounces back and forth between a SERP and the pages listed in those search results.

 Poison Words: Words that degrade the quality of the page for search engines classify it as being of low quality.
 These are usually words and phrases that trigger mistrust or loss of respect.
-There is no exact list of poison words, but it is suspected that phrases like “buy PageRank” or “buy backlink”, terms related to gambling, politically incorrect terms and vulgar language can get your page buried in the SERPs, especially when used in the web page URL, title and description.
+There is no exact list of poison words, but it is suspected that phrases like “buy PageRank” or “buy backlink”, terms related to gambling, politically incorrect terms, and vulgar language can get your page buried in the SERPs, especially when used in the web page URL, title and description.

 PPC (Pay-Per-Click): Advertising method in which an advertiser puts an ad in an online advertising venue and pays that venue each time a visitor clicks on his/her ad.
-Google AdWords is the classic example of this.
+Google AdWords is a classic example of this.